See Details

 This project reinforced the importance of structure, clarity, and scalability when designing for large, diverse audiences.
 Strong information architecture proved just as critical as visual and interaction design.

 I strengthened my ability to balance vision with practicality, align cross-functional stakeholders, and advocate for user needs through both data and intuition.
-Most importantly, I saw how a well-designed system can build trust, enable collaboration, and shift organisational mindset.

 Fluent 2 became not just a product, but a shared platform for contribution, alignment, and innovation.